 Let's take a look at some common viewpoints.

-Still, while one can argue that there are benefits to students funding their own education, it can seem like colleges expect parents to foot the bill for a college degree.
+Still, while one can argue there are benefits to students funding their own education, it often seems colleges expect parents to foot the bill for a college degree.

 Should parents be required by the government to pay for their child’s education?
 Tippett says no.